rolandhemmer/fedora-workstation-guide/README.md

 # Fedora Workstation Installation Guide

-*Installation guide and **personal** post-installation steps.
+> *Installation guide and **personal** post-installation steps.*
-The purpose of this document is to provide a clean, minimalist, secure, gaming-ready, Fedora setup.*
+> *The purpose of this document is to provide a clean, minimalist, secure, gaming-ready, Fedora setup.*
+>

-*Scripts are provided for your convenience, but all of them are open and -I hope- legible enough for you to update them at will.
+> *Scripts are provided for your convenience, but all of them are open and -I hope- legible enough for you to update them at will.*
-I've also added comments for more complex parts, and to offer variants.*
+> *I've also added comments for the more complex parts, and to offer variants.*

-*Hope you enjoy this guide.*
+> *Hope you enjoy this guide.*
+>

-*- R.*
+> *- R.*

----

 ## 📖 Table of Contents